Corporate Governance

 Consequently, the Company confirmed that the Board fulfills each and all of its function in formulation of management strategies and targets, settling management challenges, supervision on risk managements and business executors.
 Thus, the Company concluded that its current Board functions properly and its effectiveness is ensured.

-The Company recognized that current issues to be addressed include: deepening of discussions at the Board and expansion of useful information for further invigorating discussions at the Board.
 While the company will operate the Board of Directors in manners as described below, the Company will sustain periodic analysis and evaluation on effectiveness of the Board and continue its efforts to ensure enhanced effectiveness of the Board.

 (1) The Board will decide material business management matters, such as management strategies and business plans, and also will determine basic policies for building corporate governance and internal control systems.
 The Board will monitor and supervise the execution of duties.